aadorian/devfolio/README.md

 ## **Motivation**

->Discord is the frequent communication platform between developers, where Polkadot uses it as the main means of communication in its ecosystem.
-This bot aims to have a first approach to the interaction with the Polkadot blockchain, creating an account, consulting its balance and obtaining relevant information from the blockchain.
+>Discord is the frequent communication platform between developers.
+Polkadot uses this platform in the ecosystem.
+This bot aims to have a first approach tinteraction with the Polkadot blockchain; creating an account, consulting its balance and obtaining relevant information.